gerardroche/sublime-monokai-free/README.md

 To enjoy the MonokaiFree color scheme in Sublime Text, follow these simple steps:

-1. Open Sublime Text.
+1. Go to `Command Palette` by pressing `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (Mac).

-2. Go to `Command Palette` by pressing `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (Mac).
+2. In the Command Palette, type `UI: Select Color Scheme`.

-3. In the Command Palette, type `UI: Select Color Scheme` and select the option from the list that appears.
+3. A new list of available color schemes will appear.
+Scroll through the list and select one of the following variants:

-4. A new list of available color schemes will appear.
-Scroll through the list and select one of the following variants of MonokaiFree:
+   - MonokaiFree - The classic Monokai color scheme.

-   - MonokaiFree
+   - MonokaiFreeBlue - A variant with a blue color palette.
-   - MonokaiFreeBlue
+   - MonokaiFreeDark - A darker version of the classic scheme.
-   - MonokaiFreeDark
+   - MonokaiYaruDark - A variant inspired by Ubuntu Gnome Yaru Dark.

-5. The selected MonokaiFree color scheme will be applied instantly, giving your coding environment a fresh and stylish look.
+   - MonokaiDracula - A variant with a Dracula-inspired color scheme.

 Now you can immerse yourself in the coding experience with the MonokaiFree color scheme that best suits your preferences.
 Enjoy the enhanced visual appeal and readability while writing code in Sublime Text.
 Happy coding!